tg-sec/dvna/Task_Report/docs/index.md

 # Report for Task 1

+## Problem Statement

+* Setup a basic pipeline (use Jenkins <https://jenkins.io/>) for generating a security report for DVNA (<https://github.com/appsecco/dvna>)
+* The DVNA code should be downloaded from Github and then undergo static analysis
+* As part of the project understand what is the tech stack for DVNA hence what potential static analysis tools can be applied here
+* Once a static analysis is done the report should be saved
+* Next the DVNA should get deployed in a server
+* To do all of the above just consider 2 virtual machines running in your laptop
+* One VM contains the Jenkins and related infrastructure
+* Second VM is for deploying the DVNA using the pipeline
+* Do document extensively in markdown and deploy the documentation in a mkdocs website on the second VM.

 ## Setting up VMs

 * The setup is of two VMs running Ubuntu 18.04 on VirtualBox.